gagan-iitb/CS550/README.md

 Course Objectives
 -----------------
 * Motivate and demonstrate the benefits and uses of data science
-* Develop a strong __mathematical foundation__ (linear algebra, statistics, optimization), needed for understanding and implementing the important data analysis and ML algorithms
+* Impart the skills needed by a data scientist: acquire, clean, model, visualize data
 * Teach fundamental algorithms for handling basic and complex datasets including __streaming algorithms__
 * Study techniques for creating effective visualizations based on principles from graphic design, perceptual psychology, and cognitive science
-* Teach basic techniques of ML
+* Teach basic techniques of machine learning which is important way to model relationships in data
 * Provide hands-on experience to students in analyzing datasets in diverse fields __(NLP, Image/Video, Graphs, Networks, Bio-informatics, Finance)__

 Pre-requisites